WheatonCS/Lexos/BackendProgrammingGuide.md

 * Note: the Lexos project is not completely following this guide at this time.

 ### A description of trivial stuff for the back-end (optional reading):

+* `InTheMargins`: draft pages for *In the Margins*

-* `templates/`: the folder contain all the html files
+* `templates/`: the folder contain all the html files.

-* `static/`: the folder contain all the javascript, images, and CSS that are needed in the GUI
+* `static/`: the folder contain all the javascript, images, and CSS that are needed in the GUI.

 * `TestSuite/`: the folder containing a set of (benchmark) tests we use on Lexos.